asalinas10/VBA_Stock_Analysis/README.md

     2. Add functionality to your script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".

+* In resources folder are files that contain data.
+    - alphabetical_testing.xlsm contains test data to test script more quickly
+    - Multiple_year_stock_data.xlsm contains stock data used for project